-The past year has continued to see an increase in NHS activity / occupancy providing clinical care for patients from a wider range of clinical specialities with increasing acuity due to supporting NHS services within EKHUFT.
+The past year SPH has continued to support EKHUFT with NHS activity providing clinical care for patients from a wide range of clinical specialities.
 This support has assisted EKHUFT to deliver the care required to the local population.
 SPH staff have risen to this challenge and have provided outstanding support and care.
 The staff have continued to develop their clinical skills and have adopted flexible approaches to their roles along with improving efficiencies.
 This in turn has maximised their impact on patients' lives by the care and support they have provided.
 It has been a challenging year but one that has provided opportunities for SPH's clinical workforce to continue to develop their clinical skills.
+A new Standard Operating Procedure (SOP) has been implemented following the recent CQC inspection to support the safe transfer of patients between the organisations.
+This SOP supports the admission criteria policy that is in place.
+This policy was also reviewed and updated in 2024 and ratified by the Medical Advisory Committee (MAC)

-A key focus of the past year was to reduce registered nurse vacancies and improve the Registered Nursing establishment, to ensure the skill mix aligns with the organisation's 3-year strategy, taking into account the national picture regarding the shortage of qualified nurses.
+A key focus of the past year was to reduce registered nurse vacancies and improve the registered nursing establishment, to ensure the skill mix aligns with the organisation's 3-year strategy, taking into account the national picture regarding the shortage of qualified nurses.
 By achieving this aim, the organisation will ensure staffing capacity and capabilities are sustainable and sufficient to provide safe and effective care to patients, taking account of any variation in demand.
 In addition this will minimise the need for expensive agency staff by effectively planning the workforce needed for service requirements.
-This aligns with the RCNs Workforce Standards as it is recognised that relying on agency staffing can impact on safe staffing and patient safety.
+This aligns with the RCNs Workforce Standards as it is recognised that relying on agency staffing can impact on safe staffing, quality of care and patient safety.